Common App: History

+The platform evolved from an effort to centralize college admission and was founded in 1975 with 15 initial members in the northeast.
+The goal was to increase access to higher education by simplifying the application process through connecting various stakeholders involved in college admissions.

+The first online application was launched in 1998 and has led to increased and more diverse applications.
+In 2000, public schools were allowed to join for the first time, although private schools are more likely to be members.
+The Common Application has been found to reduce overall time costs of the college admissions process while increasing overall application volume.
+Colleges often receive an up to 25 percent increase of applications after joining the Common Application and a boost of out of state students.

+In 2021, Common Application launched a direct admissions program to provide students offers without formally applying as an effort to increase confidence and diversity.

 Digital application system

 There are different Common Applications for first-year admission and transfer admission.
 The application is filled out once online and can be submitted to all schools of the applicant's choosing, with the same information going to different schools.
 Some schools require supplemental materials, such as essays, that are specific to that school.
-Once the application is submitted to a college online, it cannot be changed for that college; the student must contact the college directly if they wish to correct an error or provide more information.
-The Common Application also allows the student to submit and track other components of their application such as supplemental questions, recommendation letters, application fees, and school forms.
-Students may also roll over their account information within the Common App tab of the dashboard from year to year, using the same user name and password.

-The Common Application allows applicants to self-report standardized test scores (including the SAT and ACT) and international educational qualifications (such as GCE A-levels or the Baccalauréat).

 Competition

-The Universal College Application was started in 2007 and, as of December 2023, had 2 participating institutions.

 The Coalition Application was created by a consortium of 80 colleges and universities known as the Coalition for Access, Affordability, and Success, in September 2015.
 By 2019, the organization was renamed the Coalition for College; that year around 150 universities participated.
 The Coalition application was created in an attempt to facilitate a holistic process of application, and includes "lockers" where students can create a portfolio starting in 9th grade.

 The Common Black College Application (CBCA) was started in 1998 to facilitate the process of applying to Historically Black Colleges and Universities (HBCU).
-Students are able to complete the CBCA and apply to any number of the 67 participating colleges (as of 2022) at the same time for a fee that is typically $20.